9 Best CCW Gun in 2024 + Buyers Guide

 Hellcat OSP Review

 Now, I’ll admit, I personally don’t like putting optics on my concealed carry handgun.
-I find it adds bulk, and can snag more easily.
-However, there are a lot of people out there that would disagree with me on this.
+I find it adds bulk and can snag more easily.
+However, there are a lot of people out there who would disagree with me on this.
 Fair enough.

 So, what is the best optics-ready pistol on the market?
 Honestly, I think the Springfield Hellcat OSP wins.

-There are lots of optics-ready pistols out there for concealed carry.
-Hell, the majority of firearms on this list are optics-ready.
-So, why does the Hellcat OSP take first prize?
+There are plenty of optics-ready pistols available for concealed carry, with many of them featured on this list.
+So, why does the Hellcat OSP take the first prize?
 Well, it’s because Springfield Armory wisely designed the gun and its optic platform.
 Like most micro compacts, it uses the Shield RMS footprint to mount the optics.
 Also, it utilizes iron sights that could co-witness with the mini red dot sights.

 Sure, the Hellcat didn’t beat the Sig P365 for editors choice, but when it comes to the optics, this one holds a great one-two punch and was made for each other.
 Check out our review on the Springfield Hellcat.